alonrs/simple-packet-gen/README.md

 # General Info

 Simple packet-gen is a native app for sending raw ethernet packets on a PCI network device using DPDK.
-It comes with three included packet generator modes, and can be easily extended to support more.
+It comes with four included packet generator modes, and can be easily extended to support more.

 ![screenshot](screenshot.gif)